 Michell, D, Wilson, JZ and Archer, V. (2015).
-Bread & Roses: Voices of Australian Academics from the Working Class.
+Bread and Roses.
+Voices of Australian Working Class Academics.
 Rotterdam, The Netherlands: Sense Publishing.

 Michell, D, Jackson, D, Tonkin, D. (2015).
 Against the Odds.
 Care Leavers at University.
 Elizabeth, South Australia: People's Voice Publishing.

 Brook, H, Fergie, D, Maeorg, M and Michell, D (2014) Universities in Transition: Foregrounding Social Contexts of Knowledge in the First Year Experience.
 University of Adelaide Press.